 “My work fills a large part of my life.
 Everyday spending quality time with those who need someone they can relate to is very rewarding, and like any relationship in life, my job gets better and better as the years roll on.”

-—Rocio Pineda, Cultural Diversity Liaison and Qualified Bilingual Staff, Shady Grove Adventist Hospital
+—Rocio Pineda, Cultural Diversity Liaison and Qualified Bilingual Staff, Adventist HealthCare Shady Grove Medical Center

 Are you a bilingual health-care provider?
 You can help improve minority health through taking part in the following training and educational opportunities.

 - Become certified and trained in proper interpreting skills during a medical encounter through our QBS program.
 For more information, contact Talya Frelick, Project Manager, Center on Health Disparities, at 301-315-3777 or TFrelick@adventisthealthcare.com.